saref/bayan/README.md

 ## License

 bayanpy is released under the [GNU General Public License](LICENSE).
 For more information, please refer to the [LICENSE](LICENSE) file in the repository.

+## Citation

+If you use bayanpy in any document, please cite the following peer-reviewed article:

+Aref S, Mostajabdaveh M, Chheda H. The Bayan algorithm: Detecting communities in networks through exact and approximate optimization of modularity.
+Physical Review E. 2024